June-Skeeter/-GEOB270_Lab4_2021S1-/Content/Geocoding.md

 Inspect the data.
 1) Get the count of the total number of records.
 2) Aggregate the data by department and sort it.

 ### Question 1)
-How many incidents are there in the datasets?
+How many incidents are there in the data set?
 <!-- 147 -->

 ### Question 2)